 Material Compatibility: Certain materials may require specific orifice sizes for optimal performance.
 Using the wrong orifice size for a particular material can lead to issues like clogs, uneven coverage, or suboptimal atomization.

-Operating Pressure: The choice of orifice size affects the operating pressure of the spray gun.
+spray gun.
 Smaller orifices require higher pressure, which may impact the system's components and maintenance needs.

 In summary, the significance of the spray gun tip orifice size in high-pressure systems is related to flow rate, spray pattern, pressure requirements, material viscosity, atomization, overspray, surface coverage, material compatibility, and operating pressure.
 Choosing the appropriate orifice size is crucial for achieving the desired results and efficiency in high-pressure spray applications.